bayfrontmedia/bones/_docs/actions.md

 How actions are loaded depends on the [app config settings](app.md).

-To get a list of all hooked actions, the `php bones action:list` command can be used.
+To get a list of all hooked actions (valid for the CLI interface), the `php bones action:list` command can be used.
 For more information, see [CLI](libraries/cli.md).

 ## Events